zengjixiang/jina/docs/concepts/client/third-party-clients.md

 This article does not serve as the introduction to GraphQL.
 If you are not already familiar with GraphQL, we recommend you learn more about GraphQL from the [official documentation](https://graphql.org/learn/).
-You may also want to learn about [Strawberry](https://strawberry.rocks/), the library that powers Jina's GraphQL support.
+You may also want to learn about [Strawberry](https://strawberry.rocks/), the library that powers Jina-serve's GraphQL support.
 ````
 Jina Flows that use the HTTP protocol can also provide a GraphQL API, which is located behind the `/graphql` endpoint.
 GraphQL has the advantage of letting you define your own response schema, which means that only the fields you require